Best Interior Paint Colors for Every Seasonal Color Type: Winter, Spring, Summer, and Autumn

 Summer Types: Soft, Cool & Muted

 Color Personality: Summers glow in delicate, powdery tones.
-You gravitate toward softness, romance, and subtle layering.
+Gravitates toward softness, romance, and subtle layering.

 • Dusty Rose or Mauve – A romantic choice for bedrooms or a serene sitting area.